-- The Handbook for Parents of Students who are Gifted on the FDOE website provides a direct link to rules, statutes, publications and resources. - The National Association for Gifted Children (NAGC) is an organization addressing the unique needs of students who are gifted.
+- The National Association for Gifted Children (NAGC) is an organization addressing the unique needs of students who are gifted.
 On this site, you may access the Mile Marker series, which is a guide to understanding giftedness and talent development.
-This series is designed to help parents find useful, up-to-date, practical information and resources. - Supporting Emotional Needs of the Gifted (SENG) focuses primarily on the adults in the lives of gifted children.
-SENG provides information on identification, guidance and effective ways to live and work with gifted individuals. - The National Parenting Education Network (NPEN) provides access to researchbased information about the process of parenting and about family involvement in education. - Hoagies Gifted Education Page is a resource guide for the education of gifted children with links to resources on nearly every aspect of gifted education available on the Internet, plus annotations and first-hand information provided by parents.
+This series is designed to help parents find useful, up-todate, practical information and resources. - Supporting Emotional Needs of the Gifted (SENG) focuses primarily on the adults inthe lives of gifted children.
+SENG provides information on identification, guidance and effective ways to live and work with gifted individuals. - The National Parenting Education Network (NPEN) provides access to research- based information about the process of parenting and about family involvement in education. - Hoagies Gifted Education Page is a resource guide for the education of gifted children with links to resources on nearly every aspect of gifted education available on the Internet, plus annotations and first-hand information provided by parents.